emrecanstk/leet-code-solutions/README.md

 - 1480- Running Sum of 1d Array
 - 1672- Richest Customer Wealth
 - 1342- Number of Steps to Reduce a Number to Zero
+- 1312- Minimum Insertion Steps to Make a String Palindrome